 12. Make sure you wipe it off every night

-If your eyeliner stayed in place all day, there’s a chance that it won’t do harm in your sleep.
+If your eyeliner stays in place all day, there’s a chance that it won’t do harm in your sleep.
 However, there’s another chance that it can.
-Wearing eye makeup in your sleep makes it more likely that it will wind up in your eye resulting in both irritation and blurry vision.
-If you don’t have makeup remover on hand, use coconut oil instead.
+Wearing eye makeup in your sleep makes it more likely that it will wind up in your eye, resulting in irritation and blurry vision.
+If you don’t have makeup remover, use coconut oil instead.
 It makes a great makeup remover substitute.

 13. Learn about the formula that you’re using

-There are plenty of different products out there, and they all have their pros and cons.
+There are plenty of different products, and they all have pros and cons.
 For example, pencils don’t create the sharp look that gel or liquid eyeliners do, but they are easier to use.
-Each product has its own benefits and its own application process.
+Each product has its benefits and its application process.
 Before using a new product, learn about it.